jphalford/blog/README.md

 }
 ```

+> TODO - A brief explainer on InvocationTargetException
+>

 The programmer was a lot happier, now they could add further test methods, and as long as they started
 with the word "test" they would automatically be picked up and run by the test runner.
-However, there was a problem,
+However, there was a problem.
-this wasn't a very flexible scheme and the programmer wasn't sure they liked the repetition of "test" in the test method
+This wasn't a very flexible scheme and the programmer wasn't sure they liked the repetition of "test" in the test method
 names.